ICTQual Level 1 Award in Lockout Tagout (LOTO) Awareness

 The ICTQual Level 1 Award in Lockout Tagout (LOTO) Awareness has minimal entry requirements, making it accessible to a wide range of learners.
 To enrol in this qualification, individuals must meet the following criteria:

-• Age: Learners must be at least 16 years old.
+• Minimum Age: Learners must be at least 16 years old.

-• Educational Background: No formal qualifications are required.
+• Educational Background: No formal qualifications are required, although basic education is recommended for understanding health and safety concepts.

 • English Language Competency: Basic understanding of English is required to follow instructions and complete assessments.